EvangeliaS/Music-Classification-with-Neural-Networks/README.md

 ## Dataset

-The [dataset](https://github.com/EvangeliaS/Music-Classification-with-Neural-Networks/tree/f47fc3f9401b257989bd223f3c7316f808a13d98/data/music_genre_data_di) used in this project is composed of audio samples from four different music genres: classical, pop, rock, and blues.
+The [dataset](https://github.com/EvangeliaS/Music-Classification-with-Neural-Networks/tree/f47fc3f9401b257989bd223f3c7316f808a13d98/data/music_genre_data_di) used in this project is composed of audio samples from four different music genres: classical, hip-hop, rock, and blues.
 It is divided into training, validation, and test sets, comprising 3200, 800, and 1376 samples, respectively.
 PyTorch is used to preprocess the data, build and train the neural network model.

 ## MFCCs